Bengal: North Bengal

 North Bengal is a term used for the north-western part of Bangladesh and northern part of West Bengal.
 The Bangladeshi part comprises Rajshahi Division and Rangpur Division.
 Generally, it is the area lying west of Jamuna River and north of Padma River, and includes the Barind Tract.
 Politically, West Bengal's part comprises Jalpaiguri Division and most of Malda division (except Murshidabad district) together and Bihar's parts include Kishanganj district.
 Darjeeling Hilly are also part of North Bengal.
 The people of Jaipaiguri, Alipurduar and Cooch Behar usually identify themselves as North Bengali.
 North Bengal is divided into Terai and Dooars regions.
 North Bengal is also noted for its rich cultural heritage, including two UNESCO World Heritage Sites.
-Aside from the Bengali majority, North Bengal is home to many other communities including Nepalis, Santhal people, Lepchas and Rajbongshis.
+Aside from the Bengali majority, North Bengal is home to many other communities including Nepalis, Santhalis, Lepchas and Rajbongshis.

 Northeast Bengal

 Tanguar Haor in Sunamganj District, Bangladesh.
-Haor are a common sight in the Northeast of Bengal.
+Haor are a common sight in the northeast of Bengal.

-Northeast Bengal refers to the Sylhet region, which today comprises the Sylhet Division of Bangladesh and Karimganj district in the Indian state of Assam.
+Northeast Bengal refers to the Sylhet region, which today comprises the Sylhet Division of Bangladesh and Barak Valley in the Indian state of Assam.
 The region is famous for its fertile land terrain, many rivers, extensive tea plantations, rainforests and wetlands.
 The Brahmaputra and Barak river are the geographic markers of the area.
 The city of Sylhet is its largest urban centre, and the region is known for its unique regional Sylheti language.
 The ancient name of the region is Srihatta and Nasratshahi.
 The region was ruled by the Kamarupa and Harikela kingdoms as well as the Bengal Sultanate.
 It later became a district of the Mughal Empire.
 Alongside the predominant Bengali population resides a small Garo, Bishnupriya Manipuri, Khasia and other tribal minorities.

 The region is the crossroads of Bengal and northeast India.